melezhik/outthentic/README.md

 ## Story checks

-Story checks files similarly should be placed at distinct directories and be named as story.check:
+Story checks files similarly should be placed at stories directories and be named as story.check:

 ```